Bayat-Alireza/BusinessRuleValidator/ReadMe.md

 ---

-1. Open up visual studio
-2. Create a new project
-3. select console app
-4. then click create (Framework >= 4.6.1 )
+1. In visual studio Create a c# console app (Framework >= 4.6.1 )
-5. right click solution on the solution explorer and click Add
+2. right click the solution on the solution explorer view and click Add-->New Project
-6. from the open up dialog search for the class library (.Net Framework) and click next
+3. from the open up dialog search for the c# class library (.Net Framework) and click next
-7. Navigate to the directory where the consoleApp is located and click create
+4. Navigate to the directory where the ConsoleApp you created in step 1 is located and click create

 ```code
 Solution 'ConsoleApp1'(2 of 2 projects)